emeshDev/emeshtube/README.md

 - **Performance**: Optimized for fast loading and video delivery
 - **Developer Experience**: Strong typing and modern tools for rapid development
 - **Maintenance**: Reduced DevOps overhead with managed services
+- **AI Integration**: Intelligent features powered by state-of-the-art language models
+- **Asynchronous Processing**: Background workloads handled efficiently with Upstash Workflow

+## 🤖 AI Features

+### Automatic Title Generation

+The platform automatically extracts subtitles from uploaded videos and uses OpenAI's language models to generate catchy, SEO-friendly titles based on the video content.
+This process:

+1. Extracts video subtitles from Mux auto-generated captions
+2. Processes and stores subtitle text in the database
+3. Uses Upstash Workflow to handle the asynchronous AI title generation
+4. Leverages OpenAI GPT models to create engaging titles
+5. Updates the video title automatically

+This feature showcases how AI can enhance content creation and reduce manual work for creators.

 ## 📚 Useful Resources